Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 MySQL is a version of SQL, a language even more ubiquitous than Python in data science.
 It is a database language for relational databases (basically, data in a table).
 SQL and Python are the backbone of data Transformations.

-Install with docker...
+Install with Docker by using the search bar at the top.

+(image here of MySQL_1)

 Another 'technically' optional program is MySQL Workshop, a GUI to make SQL statements and monitor databases.
-You don't need is, but it's nice to have.
+You don't need it, but it's nice to have.

+(image here of Workshop)

 install MySQL Workbench at [https://dev.mysql.com/downloads/workbench/](https://dev.mysql.com/downloads/workbench/)

 ## Airbyte

 Airbyte is the EL of ELT.
-It can take data from a Source to a Destination.
-It also uses SQL and Python behind the scenes with dbt as we will see later.
+It can take data from a Source (Like Google Sheets) to a Destination (Like our MySQL database).

-Install using docker.
+Install using the command prompt (after having installed docker).

 ```
 git clone --depth=1 https://github.com/airbytehq/airbyte.git
 cd airbyte
 bash run-ab-platform.sh
 ```

-Go to localhost:8080
+Go to [http://localhost:8000](http://localhost:8000) to see it up and running.
+The default credentials are:

 username: airbyte